enzo-project/enzo-dev/doc/manual/source/parameters/gravity.rst

     terms of the S2 particle described by Hockney and Eastwood in their book Computer Simulation Using Particles.
 A reasonable value is 3.0.
 [Ignored in current version].
-Default: 3.0 ``GravityResolution`` (external)
+Default: 3.0 ``PotentialIterations`` (external)
-    This was a mis-guided attempt to provide the capability to increase the resolution of the gravitational mesh.
-In theory it still works, but has not been recently tested.
-Besides, it's just not a good idea.
-The value (a float) indicates the ratio of the gravitational cell width to the baryon cell width.
-[Ignored in current version].
-    Default: 1
-``PotentialIterations`` (external)
     Number of iterations to solve the potential on the subgrids.
 Values less than 4 sometimes will result in slight overdensities on grid